morgane/art-connexions/README.md

 # ART CONNEXIONS

-A D3 timeline showing which artists influenced who (Velázquez -> Manet).
+A D3 timeline showing which artists influenced who (e.g. Velázquez -> Manet).

 ## How to get started